 When did you start operations?

-What is it like running your operations in times like these?
+What was it like running your operations post curfew?

-How are you ensuring the proper hygiene measures are taken in preparation and delivery?
+How are you ensuring that proper hygiene measures are taken in preparation and delivery?

 What do you enjoy about baking and operating your own home baking business?